perseas/Pyrseas/docs/foreign.rst

 .. automethod:: ForeignTable.drop

+.. automethod:: ForeignTable.diff_map

 Foreign Table Dictionary
 ------------------------

-:class:`ForeignTableDict` is derived from `~pyrseas.table.ClassDict`.
+:class:`ForeignTableDict` is derived from :class:`~pyrseas.dbobject.table.ClassDict`.
 It is a dictionary that represents the collection of foreign tables in a database.

 .. autoclass:: ForeignTableDict